Top 100 Countries by Poverty Rate (%), 2025

 | 20 | Benin | 58.9 | 2021 |

 Sorted by highest poverty headcount rate first.
-“Latest year” reflects the newest non-empty survey year available for the chosen indicator.
+“Latest year” shows the newest non-empty survey year available for the chosen indicator.
+Each country appears once, using its latest available observation.

 | Rank | Country | Region | Poverty rate (%) | Latest year |